Sponsoring website: Emergency Boot Kit

 Footnotes

 1[Return to Text] Unlike north and south, there are no points on earth that can truly be defined as "the east" or "the west" (those terms are always relative, depending upon geographical, historical or even cultural contexts; such as "the Far East," "Eastern Religions," or "the Old West" and Western movies—within the United States.
 Western Civilization, or during WWII, "the Eastern Front;" from the perspective of Germany and many other examples could also be provided showing the relativity of such terms).
 It is true, however, that north and south can also be used in a localized sense, such as a reference to "the North" or "the South" during the Civil War of the United States.
-But terms, such as, "the Northern" and "the Southern" Hemispheres, based upon the North and South Poles (and the existence of the earth's axis), are absolute.
+But terms, such as, "the Northern" or "the Southern" hemispheres, based upon the North and South Poles (and the existence of the earth's axis), are absolute.

 2[Return to Text] Note: Someone might object and bring up the fact that sailors (or anyone with a global positioning 'App' today) can tell you where they are in terms of so many degrees, minutes and seconds 'East' or 'West' and once you have gone a certain distance (no more than half-way around the globe), you'll find yourself using an 'E' or 'W' designation that's opposite to the one you started with.
 But this is purely arbitrary.
 When mankind first decided how such locations should be designated, they arbitrarily chose the 'prime meridian' (or zero degrees) to be a line running through Greenwich, England, with measurements 'East' or 'West' of Greenwich ceasing at 180 degrees.
 However, as I've already pointed out, those are locations not directions.
 If you continue heading east (or west) through 180 degrees; no matter what 'E' or 'W' longitudes appear on a map or GPS device, you will still be heading in that direction; not its opposite, no matter how many times you circle the earth.